instance01/MinigamesAPI/README.md

 ---------

-Development Files can be found [here](https://drone.io/github.com/instance01/MinigamesAPI/files).
+Development Files can be found [here](https://drone.io/github.com/instance01/MinigamesAPI/files), the original and sources jars won't work though (use the one in the mid).